kate-bagenzo/strawberry-starter/src/posts/example_posts/installation.md

 There are some other pages on your site besides blog posts, though!
 You'll notice there's a navigation bar at the top of your blog with three links: `home`, `all_posts`, and `about`.
 These pages are all Markdown files, so editing them is similar to editing blogposts - they're just located in different places:
 - The home page (index) is located at `src/index.md`.
 - `all_posts.md` and `about.md` are found at `src/info`.
-    - Any .md file made in this folder will also appear in the navbar!
+    - Any .md file written in the `info` folder will also appear in the navbar!
-        - It won't count as a "blog post" though, so it won't appear in "Latest posts" or update the RSS Feed.
+        - It won't count as a "blog post" though, so it won't appear in "Latest posts", or update the RSS Feed.
-        - Luckily, you can add a blog post to the navbar by adding `tags: navbar` to its front matter.
+        - If you want, you can instead add a blog post to the navbar by adding `tags: navbar` to its front matter.
             - In fact, if you've noticed, this very installation guide has such a tag!
+If the difference between .md files in `posts` and `info` is confusing to you, don't worry.
+The main difference is that only `posts` will appear in "Latest posts" or "All posts", while `info`s will only appear in the navbar.

 ## Favicon and Opengraph
 There are two last things you want to customize: